Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Robots are modeled by hybrid systems, because they share continuous physical motion with advanced computer algorithms controlling their behavior.
 We demonstrate that this understanding also helps proving robots safe.
-We develop hybrid system models of the dynamic window algorithm for autonomous ground vehicles and prove that the algorithm guarantees both passive safety and passive friendly safety in the presence of moving obstacles.
-All the proofs were achieved automatically with some manual guidance using the theorem prover \KeYmaera.
-We interactively provided inductive and differential invariants (crucial) in \KeYmaera, as well as reduced the number of terms and variables with simple interactions to reduce arithmetic complexity.
-85\% of the proof steps were automatic.
-Most interactive steps were simple arithmetic simplifications that \KeYmaera's current proof strategies do not yet automate.
-We augment these models and safety proofs with robustness for localization uncertainty and imperfect actuation.
-We observe that incremental revision of models and proofs helps reducing the verification complexity and understanding the impact of uncertainty on the behavior of the robot.
+We develop hybrid system models for collision avoidance algorithms for autonomous ground vehicles and prove that the algorithms guarantee static safety for static obstacles and both passive safety and passive friendly safety in the presence of moving obstacles.

+We augment the models and safety proofs with robustness for localization uncertainty and imperfect actuation.
+Incremental revision of models and proofs helps reducing the verification complexity, since in lower-fidelity models the safety-critical effects of computations on the physical behavior are easier to predict and characterize in control conditions.
+Additional details can then be understood incrementally as extensions to these previously found control conditions (\eg, it helps to first understand the safety margins for perfect sensing, and later add the impact of uncertainty on the behavior of the robot).
 All parameters in our models---such as those for maximum obstacle velocity and sensor/actuator uncertainty---are fully symbolic and can be instantiated arbitrarily, including bounds from probabilistic models (\eg, assume the $2\sigma$ confidence interval of the distribution of obstacle velocities as maximum obstacle velocity).
-In this case, our verified safety guarantees translate into a safety probability.
+In this case, our verified safety guarantees translate into a probability of safety.

+Theorems~\ref{thm:staticsafety}--\ref{thm:passivesafety-nonsync}, \ref{thm:waypoint}, and \ref{thm:cx-liveness} were proved with significant automation and succinct reusable proof tactics in the \dL theorem prover \KeYmaeraX.
+All theorems were additionally proved in its predecessor \KeYmaera.
+The most important insight in all proofs were the loop and differential invariants.
+Some proofs needed simple insights on how to eliminate variables to reduce the complexity of the resulting arithmetic.